1. Sunscreen

 7. Crocs for teaching

-When I was in the mission they didn’t allow us to where crocs or shoes like that when we did proselytizing (teaching) but we could wear them on P-Days.
+When I was in the mission they didn’t allow us to wear crocs or shoes like that when we did proselytizing (teaching) but we could wear them on P-Days.
 Policies may change based on the mission president so ask before going out if they are allowed.
 I brought a pair of crocs on the mission and wore them when we went to the markets because they were full of mud during the rainy season so they were a lifesaver for me.
-For proselytizing shoes get something water proof and durable won’t fall apart because of rain and mud but that are also very comfortable which is why you should also buy shoe insoles to make your feet more comfortable.
+For proselytizing shoes, get something waterproof and durable that won’t fall apart because of rain and mud but that is also very comfortable which is why you should also buy shoe insoles to make your feet more comfortable.

 8. Super fancy/heavy scriptures